Silverfeelin/Starbound-Wardrobe-Addons/Scripts/README.md

 If the mod is available on PlayStarbound, the script will download the latest release from the site.

 You'll need to provide your `xf2_session` cookie when running the script.
-The downloader tool needs this to be able to access the latest download link for the mod, but will not persist it.
+The downloader tool needs this to be able to access the latest download link for the mod.
+The cookie will not be stored.

 GitHub is preferred over PlayStarbound because there's no user input necessary to download the mod.